home - website - blog - tutorials - bio - books - shop - contact me

 Documentation: Artifact.
 Tonbridge Flagon, River Medway, Tonbridge Castle, England. dated 1400.
 Three examples have currently been found in England to date, while further examples have been found on the continent.

-Hexagonal beaker
+Hexagonal pewter beaker

 Country of Origin: